How To Cool Down A Room

 If the temperature drops at night, open the windows before you go to bed.
 Remember to close your windows in the morning before the air heats up.

-Handwash Dishes & Hand Clothes to Dry
+Hand Wash the Dishes & Hang Clothes To Dry

 Don’t use your dishwasher, washing and machine and clothes dryer during the day.